 Take in the highlights of Vietnam and Cambodia, travelling from Hanoi to Angkor Wat, before ending with a tour of Thailand's captivating capital.
 Cruise Halong Bay and the Mekong, explore the Imperial City of Hue, Ho Chi Minh City and Hoi An, discover the incredible Angkor Complex and more on this 17 day tour.

 Saturday.
 Arrival in Hanoi and transfer to hotel.
 Spend today independently exploring Vietnam’s charming capital before our welcome meeting at 5pm.

 Hanoi – Halong Bay.
-Today we take a scenic drive to the UNESCO World Heritage-listed Halong Bay.
-Upon arrival we board a junk boat for our overnight cruise, then soak up panoramic views of this spectacular landscape, with its jungle-clad limestone peaks and emerald green waters.
+Today we take a scenic drive to breathtaking, UNESCO World Heritage-listed Halong Bay.
+Upon arrival we board a deluxe Junk boat for an overnight cruise, then soak up panoramic views of this spectacular landscape, with its jungle-clad limestone peaks and emerald green waters.

 Back on board, we spend our evening watching a Vietnamese cooking demonstration on the sundeck before tucking into a delicious seafood dinner.

 Overnight: Halong Bay, Deluxe Junk Boat | Breakfast, Lunch, Dinner

 Halong Bay - Hanoi - Hue.
 Early birds can start the day with a relaxing Tai Chi class on the sundeck or a traditional massage.
 Before heading back to port this morning we explore the beautiful Sung Sot cave (Surprise Grotto), which is 10,000m² and consists of two major chambers.
 These spectacular chambers are spacious enough to hold thousands of people.